 I've met with a considerable number of ADD'ers who've reported "falling

-down a flight of stairs at the age of three," and none of their
+down a flight of stairs around the age of three," and none of

-hand or arm while coming down stairs!
-Walking down beside or just
+(or grandchild's) hand or arm while descending stairs!
+Walking down

 an adequate preventive measure to keep him or her from tumbling

-down, and incurring brain trauma that can cause Attention
+down, and incurring significant brain trauma that can cause

 In short, just because your toddler isn't bleeding